gardenlinux/gardenlinux/README.md

 While it may be confusing for beginners we highlight this chapter for `integration tests` here.
 Garden Linux supports integration testing on all major cloud platforms (Alicloud, AWS, Azure, GCP).
 To allow testing even without access to any cloud platform we created an universal `kvm` platform that may run locally and is accessed in the same way via a `ssh client object` as any other cloud platform.
 Therefore, you do not need to adjust tests to perform local integration tests.
 Just to mention here that there is another platform called `chroot`.
 This platform is used to perform `unit tests` and will run as a local `integration test`.
 More details can be found within the documentation in  [tests/README.md](tests/README.md).

 ## Contributing

 Feel free to add further documentation, to adjust already existing one or to contribute with code.
 Please take care about our style guide and naming conventions.
 More information are available in in <a href="CONTRIBUTING.md">CONTRIBUTING.md</a> and our `docs/`.
+Be aware that this repository leverages the [gardenlinux/builder](https://github.com/gardenlinux/builder) for creating customized Linux distributions.
+While `gardenlinux/gardenlinux` is a representation of one such distribution.

 ## Community
 Garden Linux has a large grown community.
 If you need further assistance, have any issues or just want to get in touch with other Garden Linux users feel free to join our public chat room on Gitter.